 Owners say their goal is to provide an upscale, safe, family-friendly entertainment venue for the community and visitors of Rantoul.

 “We are incredibly blessed to have the support of our families, friends and community!
 Our hope is to provide family friendly entertainment to area residents as well as those traveling through,” said Nikky Flesner.

 The year-round course offers two 18 hole courses.
 Nine holes on each course connect to create an 18 hole ADA compliant course.
 Nikky Flesner describes the course as an original.

 “We as owners actually had input on the initial design and were able to make slight modifications as construction progressed,” Flesner said.
 “The company that built the course is Harris Mini Golf, out of New Jersey.
 Our foreman, Richard, was one in a million and worked side by side with us to make our dream a reality.”

-Deals and coupons are “in the works” but for now regular rates will apply to allow more time to see what options will best benefit their customers.
-Adults rates are $9 for 18 holes and $13 for 36 holes.
-Kids, ages 4-12 are $7 and $11 respectively.
-Discounts are available for senior citizens and veterans.
+Adult rates are $9 for 18 holes and $13 for 36 holes.
+Kids (ages 4-12) are $7 and $11 respectively.
+Discounts are also available for senior citizens and veterans.

 Hours are Tuesday-Thursday 4-9 p.m.; Friday 4-10 p.m., Saturday noon-10 p.m.; and Sunday noon-7 p.m.
 Last tee time is 1 hour before close.